 Non-surgical alternatives to brow lift surgery include a Botox brow lift, a suture suspension thread lift to the brow, with Morpheus8 Fractional resurfacing and AccuTite to the brow.
 This combination of injectables, energy-based device and suture suspension thread lift has been pioneered by Dr. Mulholland and the brow lift results compare favourably to more open brow lift techniques.

-The surgical brow lift technique that Dr. Mulholland recommends will depend on factors unique to your facial structure and position of your eyebrows.
+The surgical brow lift technique that Dr. Mulholland or Dr. Bell recommends will depend on factors unique to the patient’s facial structure and position of their eyebrows.
 Regardless of the chosen brow lift procedure, incisions are made with care.
 These incisions are also made to be inconspicuous.

-Through the incision(s), modifications will be made to the parts of the muscles causing frown lines, excess skin/scalp is removed from the lift and eyebrows are lifted to a more youthful level.
+Through the incision(s), Dr. Mulholland or Dr. Bell will modify parts of the muscles causing frown lines, excess skin/scalp is removed from the brow, and eyebrows are lifted to a more youthful level.

 During your initial consultation, the surgeon will explain the steps to follow to best prepare for your brow lift surgery.